 Not allowed for threatened or endangered species

 Burbot, also know as eelpout, are celebrated every year at a huge ice fishing festival held at Walker, Minnesota on Leech Lake.
 In Iowa, it is illegal to fish for, take or possess threatened or endangered species, including the Burbot.

 The Burbot is usually found in deep, cold waters of lakes but may also occur in the mainstream of large rivers or smaller coldwater tributaries.
 It is secretive, hiding about piles of rocks, submerged logs, undermined bridge supports and beds of aquatic vegetation during the daylight hours.
 Before 1950, it was found in the deep, cold waters of Lake Erie, moving into shallower water near tributary outflows in winter, though it has since drastically declined in abundance.
 Juveniles are often found along rocky shorelines and in the mouths of tributaries.
 In Minnesota and Wisconsin, the Burbot is common in large northern lakes and rivers.

 The Burbot spawns in mid-winter or in very early spring before the ice melts.
 Spawning usually takes place at night with the eggs scattered over a sand or gravel bottom.
 Incubation lasts 4 to 8 weeks, dependent on water temperature.
 No care is given to the fry young.
 The Burbot is a rather reclusive fish, hiding about underwater structure during the daytime and foraging actively at night over the stream bottom.

 Burbot caught by anglers are such a rare occurance that they usually generate curiosity by observers and fishermen alike, mostly because of their unusual physical appearance.
 There is a wide difference of opinion about their edibility.
 Some northern states have attempted to encourage commercial use of burbot but have met with little success.

 These fish have minimal importance to anglers.
-It is viewed as vulnerable according to the Iowa Wildlife Action Plan, and it is on the threatened species list in Iowa (571 IAC 77.2(2) (2015)).
+It is viewed as endangered according to the Iowa Wildlife Action Plan, and it is on the endangered species list in Iowa (571 IAC 77.2(2) (2015)).